Snowflake: A Distributed Streaming Decoder: Numerics

 \section{Numerics}

-We emulate the memory experiment (preserving a logical qubit) for our local implementation of Snowflake on the surface code under the circuit-level noise model detailed in \cite[\S B]{Chan2023c}.
-Specifically, we decode the syndrome from $nd$ measurement rounds for a large integer $n$, then count one of two features depending on if we are benchmarking accuracy or runtime.
+Here, we numerically analyse the accuracy, throughput, and latency of Snowflake in \cref{sec:accuracy,sec:throughput,,sec:latency}, respectively.
+We wrote a Python package \cite{Chan2023a_quantum_bibstyle} to emulate the distributed implementation of Snowflake that follows the computational model from the previous subsection.
+We use it to run the Z memory experiment using the surface code under the circuit-level noise model detailed in \cref{sec:noise_model}.
+Specifically, we decode the syndrome from $n \gg d$ stabiliser measurement rounds, then count one of two features depending on if we are benchmarking accuracy or throughput.
+To benchmark latency, we emulate and decode the end of the memory experiment.

+For comparison we also benchmark FM(UF).
+We fix its decoding window to $c =b =d$ as we found that smaller $c, b$ values led to both worse accuracies and overall runtimes, consistent with \cref{rem:small_buffer_or_commit_height}.
+The distributed implementation of FM(UF) i.e.\ FM(Macar), and of Snowflake, is shown in \cref{fig:distributed_implementation}.
+For both, the controller--processor communication time cost is the same, so we exclude it by assuming the controller connects directly to each processor.